-- 1.5.
-The study should also be read in conjunction with the National Park Management Plan and with other guidance and baseline information including the PCNPA Landscape Character Assessment (2011).
-At a national level, the Marine and Coastal Access Act 2009 requires the Welsh Government to develop a spatial planning approach to the management of its marine areas and the study may help to inform this. - 1.6.
-The report explains the method, gives an overview of the seascape, sets out the cultural benefits and services, the forces for change and the key sensitivities.
-Each seascape character area is described in turn. - 1.7.
-The inland boundary of the study area is defined by identifying those areas of coast which have the highest intervisibility with the sea or water body in the case of Milford Haven and the Daugleddau. - 1.8.
+- 1.6.
+The supplementary planning guidance should also be read in conjunction with the National Park Management Plan and with other guidance and baseline information including the National Park Authority's Landscape Character Assessment (2011), rolled over for Local Development Plan 2.
+At a national level, the Marine and Coastal Access Act 2009 requires the Welsh Government to develop a spatial planning approach to the management of its marine areas and the study may help to inform this.
+The Wales National Marine Plan (2019) aims to support the shared UK vision of clean, healthy, safe, productive and biologically diverse oceans and seas and must be considered by relevant public authorities when making decisions which have the potential to affect the plan area (from mean high water out to 200 nautical miles).
+The Wales National Marine Plan contains policies to inform decisions taken by public authorities.
+Of particular relevance to this Supplementary Planning Guidance are policy SOC_06 Designated landscapes and policy SOC_07 Seascape. - 1.7.
+The supplementary planning guidance explains the method, gives an overview of the seascape, sets out the cultural benefits and services, the forces for change and the key sensitivities.
+Each seascape character area is described in turn. - 1.8.
+The inland boundary of the study area is defined by identifying those areas of coast which have the highest intervisibility with the sea or water body in the case of the Milford Haven Waterway and the Daugleddau. - 1.9.
 A large number of datasets have been analysed to inform the study.
 Key factors are used to define types and areas while the rest are used to describe the seascape.
 The process followed is to define seascape character types as 'building blocks' and then define and describe seascape character areas based on these types.
-Site visits have helped to verify desk-based work and describe perceptual and experiential qualities. - 1.9.
-The seascape types are divided into marine, intertidal and terrestrial.
-21 marine types are defined based on physical characteristics of bathymetry, sea bed sediments and bedrock, and wave climate.
+Site visits have helped to verify desk-based work and describe perceptual and experiential qualities. - 1.10.
+The seascape types are defined as marine, intertidal and terrestrial.
+Twenty-one marine types are defined based on physical characteristics of bathymetry, sea bed sediments and bedrock, and wave climate.
 Five intertidal types are based on rock, sand/shingle, mud, saltmarsh and biogenic reefs habitats.
-Twenty one terrestrial types are defined based on coastal habitats such as sand dunes, 'inland' habitats close to the coast such as mixed woodland and scrub and land uses such as different types of built up areas. - 1.10.
-44 Seascape character areas are defined by bringing together related marine, intertidal and terrestrial types on the coast, and broadly similar marine types offshore.
+Twenty-one terrestrial types are defined based on coastal habitats such as sand dunes, 'inland' habitats close to the coast such as mixed woodland and scrub and land uses such as different types of built up areas. - 1.11.
+Forty-four seascape character areas are defined by bringing together related marine, intertidal and terrestrial types on the coast, and broadly similar marine types offshore.
 Each area is described in terms of its key characteristics, physical influences, cultural influences and aesthetic, perceptual and experiential qualities.
-Its cultural benefits and services and key sensitivities are defined and the main forces for change affecting the area discussed. - 1.11.
+Its cultural benefits and services and key sensitivities are defined and the main forces for change affecting the area discussed. - 1.12.
 The study area is on Great Britain's remote western seaboard facing and including parts of the Atlantic Ocean/Celtic Sea, St George's Channel, Cardigan Bay and the Bristol Channel.
 The sea and coast are exposed to, and often governed by, the prevailing south westerlies.
 The maritime weather conditions combined with the depth of the sea and nature of the sea bed essentially define the character of the marine areas.
 The remote and exposed islands and islets with associated reefs and isolated lighthouses are key features of the Pembrokeshire seascape.
-The coast's distinctive and varied rock formations interact with the force of the sea and weather to create a wide range of dramatic coastal seascapes.
-Inland, Milford Haven and the Daugleddau provide contrasting sheltered seascapes, penetrating deep into Pembrokeshire's countryside. - 1.12.
-Seascape character is enhanced by diverse marine and coastal habitats and wildlife of international and national importance including cetaceans eg dolphins and coastal birds eg puffins and choughs.
-Prehistoric promontory forts, more recent military installations, religious buildings, harbours and other historic features and wrecks indicate the area's strong connection to ancient seaways and reinforce its strong sense of place. - 1.13.
-The area's qualities attract tourism and leisure pursuits, which make an important contribution to the local economy and character, but can also lead to pressures on the coast and sea.
-The energy and related industry, both carbon
+The